 The risk management process, presented in this post, consists of the following 7 steps:

 - Risk management file

-The creation of a risk management file (RMF) is one of the earliest actions in the risk management process.
+The creation of a risk management file (RMF) for a medical device is one of the earliest actions in the risk management process.
 This file is a repository of the risk management artefacts.
 Its purpose is to enable easy and quick access to the risk management artefacts, and it can take any form (e.g. paper form, electronic form and in folders) on condition that it supports its purpose.
 ISO 14971 doesn’t prescribe a list of items that must be included in the RMF, but the following could be taken as an example:

 - Risk management plan

 - Top-down analyses such as Fault Tree Analysis (FTA)